anwarrali/MusicBar/README.md

-# Scrollable Music Bar
+#  Music Bar

-A web-based scrollable music bar built with JavaScript for dynamic interactivity and animations.
+A web-based  music bar built with JavaScript for dynamic interactivity and animations.

 ## Features
 - 🎵 **Music Control**: Change music tracks dynamically using JavaScript.